Marcus Dillistone

 Marcus Dillistone is a British film director.

 A close friend of Sir John Mills, he directed the BBC/Carlton documentary of Mills' life, Sir John Mills' Moving Memories.
 Dillistone and Mills first collaborated on Dillistone's film The Troop, which had a Royal Premiere at BAFTA in the presence of The Princess Royal.
 A copy of the film was requested by a Royal Equerry for screening to The Queen at Sandringham over Christmas.
 A 35mm film print was donated by Fujifilm, Technicolor, and Glory Film Co.
 Dillistone directed Mills in his last ever screen appearance, Lights 2, in which he played a tramp.
 Shot at Pinewood Studios, Mills was lit by veteran cinematographer Jack Cardiff, they had last worked together on 'Scott of The Antarctic'.

 As of 2017 Dillistone was collaborating with the Academy of Motion Picture Arts and Sciences in Hollywood on the film-to-digital reformatting and restoration of his film The Troop.
-The Academy selected The Troop as a case study in using its ACES color management methodology; also contributing to the study are Dolby Laboratories, EFilm, Fotokem, and Universal.
+The academy selected The Troop as a case study in using its ACES color management methodology; also contributing to the study are Dolby Laboratories, EFilm, Fotokem, and Universal.

 Education

 Dillistone was educated at The Skinners' School in Tunbridge Wells, Kent, and Kent Institute of Art & Design, before gaining an honours degree at University of Staffordshire, specialising in design and film production, where his lead tutor was John Jordan, sound recordist on Stanley Kubrick's A Clockwork Orange.
+Marcus has a PhD in Film, Media, and Creative Technologies from the University of Portsmouth.